Keshav-Madhav/live-jinja-renderer/README.md

 ---

-## 🚀 What's New in v1.7.6
+## 🚀 What's New in v1.7.7

-### ✨ Accurate Line Number Gutter
+### ✨ Interactive Line Navigation
-- **Source-Mapped Line Numbers**: Added precise line numbers to the default renderer output
+- **Clickable Line Numbers**: Click any line in the output to navigate to that line in your template
-- **Smart Handling**: Correctly handles loops, includes, and whitespace culling
+  - Click line number gutter: Selects the entire line
-- **Perfect Alignment**: Line numbers stay synchronized with wrapped content
+  - Click line content: Moves cursor to that line
-- **Dedicated Gutter**: Visual separation between line numbers and content
+  - Smart mapping for selection-based rendering
-- **Colored Loop Highlights**: Looped lines get highlighted to be distinguishable and see iterations.
+- **Accurate Line Display**: Line numbers now correctly reflect actual file line numbers even when rendering selections

-> 💡 **Previous updates**: Mermaid Improvements (v1.7.5), stability fixes (v1.7.4), IntelliSense fixes (v1.7.3), and full IntelliSense system (v1.7.0)
+> 💡 **Previous updates**: Line Number Gutter (v1.7.6), Mermaid Improvements (v1.7.5), stability fixes (v1.7.4), and full IntelliSense system (v1.7.0)

 ---